 “Incidents of Academic Dishonesty will be reported to the Dean of Students.
 Sanctions at the University level may include suspension or expulsion from the University.”

-.
-The following is a distillation of the “such as” example in the Policy:
+such as :

 “Students will be expected to adhere to standards of academic honesty and integrity, as outlined in the Student Academic Honesty Policy.
 All written work and oral presentation assignments must be original work.
 All ideas/material that are borrowed from other sources must have appropriate references to the original sources.
 Any quoted material should give credit to the source and be punctuated with quotation marks.